 Does having a P11D mean I have additional tax to pay?

 There is a requirement to report your Benefits in Kind on the form and record these benefits of employment on your self-assessment return, therefore there will be additional tax to pay in this respect.

-If you believe that additional tax may be due relating to a particular expense, we suggest that you contact a member of the Intouch team to discuss whether or not you still wish to claim the expense through the company.
+If you believe that additional tax may be due relating to a particular expense, we suggest that you contact a member of the Intouch contractor accountancy services to discuss whether or not you still wish to claim the expense through the company.